ibm-cloud-docs/sap-reference-architecture/sap-ra-architecture.md

 After your environment is ordered and deployed, you connect through an administrative VPN to your {{site.data.keyword.cloud_notm}} infrastructure.
 The VPN might not be sufficient for connecting your on-premises systems with cloud-based systems, which is why you can deploy a Vyatta Network appliance in the {{site.data.keyword.cloud_notm}} environment.
 For higher bandwidth and lower latency requirements, an Ethernet circuit handover into the cloud environment is also supported.

-There are two different data centers shown in Figure 1 that consist of several SAP Infrastructure as a Service (IaaS)-certified servers for both SAP NetWeaver and SAP HANA.
-The servers or virtual machines in the diagram can be different, depending on your environment and the database technology you're using.
+There are two different data centers shown in Figure 1 that consist of several SAP-certified {{site.data.keyword.baremetal_short}} for both SAP NetWeaver and SAP HANA.
+The {{site.data.keyword.baremetal_short}} or virtual machines in the diagram can be different, depending on your environment and the database technology you're using.
 In addition, the SAP HANA data in the architectural overview is transferred from the primary data center to the secondary data center for disaster recovery (DR).
 Other databases also allow for setups like Figure 1, with the setups being different.

 In Figure 1, on the DR data center site, replicated systems are configured to maintain DR capabilities, which need to be implemented on different layers.
 For more information, see [Disaster recovery considerations](/docs/infrastructure/sap-reference-architecture/sap-ra-recommendations.html#dr).